 Beyond Entertainment: VR as a Therapeutic Tool

 Virtual Reality (VR) and Augmented Reality (AR) are emerging as powerful tools in the therapeutic realm, especially for seniors.
-Their application goes far beyond entertainment, touching various aspects of health and wellness.
+Their application goes far beyond senior VR entertainment, touching various aspects of health and wellness.

 Promoting Health and Rehabilitation

 The use of VR and AR in health promotion is showing promising results.
 These technologies support rehabilitation and contribute to maintaining motor abilities, fitness, cognition, balance, and memory in older adults.
-Particularly in psychotherapy and rehabilitation, VR tools can enhance the well-being of seniors and help them fend off depression.
+Particularly in psychotherapy and rehabilitation, senior VR entertainment tools can enhance the well-being of aged individuals and help them fend off depression.
 It includes training cognitive and physical functions in individuals with mild cognitive impairments.

 Enhancing Social Interaction and Emotional Well-being